-The position of CPS is that, except for the 1% of students who are eligible to take the Illinois Alternative Assessment (IAA), special education students will be required to take the same tests as other students, just as they are required to take the ISAT.
+The position of CPS is that, except for the 1% of students who are eligible to take the Illinois Alternative Assessment (IAA), special education students are required to take the same tests as other students, just as they are required to take the ISAT.
 The NWEA test that 3rd-8th graders take is supposed to be able to handle any necessary accommodations listed in the student’s IEP.
 The CTU negotiating team and individual teachers have repeatedly pointed out that this plan is unworkable, unfair and does not acknowledge the special needs of students with IEPs.
 Nevertheless, CPS has maintained their position.

-How will observations be scored?
+How are observations scored?

-- Planning and Preparation (25% of the teacher practice score).
+- Planning and Preparation (25% of the Teacher Practice score).

-- The Classroom Environment (25% of the teacher practice score).
+- The Classroom Environment (25% of the Teacher Practice score).

 Minimum Maximum Unsatisfactory 100 209 Needs Improvement 210 284 Proficient 285 339 Excellent 340 400